Ohio Sexual Offender Laws May Be Volatile, but DoNotPay Won’t Fail You

 If the thought of bumping into a terrifying sex offender keeps you up at night, DoNotPay’s automated alerts are just what you need!

 Our Sex Offender Search feature can scan any address for sex offenders and warn you well ahead of time.
-Don’t let safety concerns bring you down—sign in to our app and let us be on the lookout for the sneaky predators in your neighborhood!
+Don’t let safety concerns bring you down— and let us be on the lookout for the sneaky predators in your neighborhood!

 Ohio’s sex offender laws were enacted as per Megan’s Law in 1996, which made it mandatory for states to maintain public sex offender registries.
 Over a decade later, the lawmakers introduced the Adam Walsh Act (AWA) to reform the existing sex offender laws.